reductus/reductus/doc/guide/server.rst

 ===================

-If you do not have access to the internet, or if the files that you want to reduce are not available to `reductus`_ then you will need to run a local version of the server.
+If you do not have access to the internet, or if the files that you want to reduce are not available to the online `reductus`_ server then you will need to run a local version of the server.
 The reductus *Data* menu will have an additional *Local* option to access the files on your computer.

 To run the server, you will first need to clone the repository using `git <https://git-scm.com/>`_::